 With iconic events like the Rolex 24 At Daytona, Mobil 1 Twelve Hours of Sebring, and Motul Petit Le Mans, the championship blends high-speed action with strategic endurance and sprint racing across some of the continent’s most challenging circuits.
 From Daytona to Road Atlanta, the WeatherTech Championship showcases the very best in sports car competition and innovation.

 AO Racing competes with Spike the dragon in the LMP2 class, which runs at seven of the 11 events listed in the calendar.
 Rexy, the Porsche 911 GT3 Rawr, and sometimes his prehistoric pink sister Roxy, compete in the GTD PRO class.
-The team returns to competition in 2025 as the GTD PRO class champions.
-In honor of his big 2024 championship title, Rexy sports a gold tooth with diamonds spelling out “24.”
+The team returns to competition in 2026 as the LMP2 class champions with Spike the Dragon.
+In honor of his own 2024 championship title, Rexy sports a gold tooth with diamonds spelling out “24.”

-PJ Hyett, team owner and driver at AO Racing, has proven himself a formidable competitor in sports car racing, earning the most pole positions of any IMSA WeatherTech driver in the 2024 season.
+PJ Hyett, team owner and driver at AO Racing, has proven himself a formidable competitor in sports car racing, earning the most pole positions of any IMSA WeatherTech driver in the 2024 and 2025 seasons.
 He secured his first LMP2 prototype podium at the 24 Hours of Le Mans last summer, where he shared the cockpit with returning ELMS teammate Louis Delétraz.
+This year, he returns as the 2025 IMSA LMP2 Champion.

 Dane Cameron is a seasoned IMSA champion with extensive experience across prototype and GT machinery.
-The reigning IMSA WeatherTech GTP class champion, the four-time professional sports car racing titleholder also competes alongside Hyett in AO by TF's full-season European Le Mans Series campaign.
+The reigning IMSA WeatherTech GTP class champion, the six-time professional sports car racing titleholder also competes alongside Hyett in AO by TF's full-season European Le Mans Series campaign.
+He returns as a champion again to race alongside PJ Hyett for a second season.

-Jonny Edgar, fresh off a championship title-winning season with AO by TF in the European Le Mans Series, bolsters the team’s efforts in the Michelin Endurance Cup, which is comprised of five extended events.
+Jonny Edgar bolsters the team’s efforts in the Michelin Endurance Cup, which is comprised of five extended events.
+Edgar was a key part in the team's 2025 championship efforts.

 This car seamlessly melds performance, technology, and safety.
 Its carbon fiber and honeycomb monocoque chassis, measuring 4.745 mm in length, 1.895 mm in width, and 1.045 mm in height, ensures a lightweight yet robust foundation, weighing only 930 kg.